BijeshShrestha/ML_GroupProject/README.md

 ### Git Repository:

-- [Project Submission](https://github.com/BijeshShrestha/ML_GroupProject) used for demo and user testing
+- [Project Submission - Webapp and Weight](https://github.com/BijeshShrestha/ML_GroupProject) used for demo and submission.
+This repository includes the webapp and the model weights for the webapp.

+- [Original CNN Repository](https://github.com/funzi-son/plant_pathology_dl) original repository from which the project was forked.

+- [Modified CNN Repository](https://github.com/ivanlimwc/plant_pathology_dl) used for training and testing.
+This repository was forked from the original repository and modified to streamline the training process and to get the weights for the webapp.

 ### Tutorial on how to run the project locally and on the HPC

     Tutorial is included in the repository as "PDInstTrainLocal.md", "PDInstTrainHPC.md", and "PDInstTrainTuring.md" files in "tutorials" folder.
 This infomation is also included in the project website at [▶️ Project Website](https://bijeshshrestha.github.io/ML_GroupProject/)

 ### Prospectus - Project Proposal